Best professional voicemail greetings for 2023

 “Hello, you’ve reached [your name] at [company name].
 I’m unavailable at this moment.
 Please leave your message after the beep.
 I look forward to connecting with you soon.
 Thank you and have a good day.”

 “Hi, this is [your name] from [company name].
 Sorry for missing your call.
 Please leave a message after the beep.
-If you prefer an email, you can write to me at [email address].
+If you prefer email, you can write to me at [email address].
 I will get back to you soon.
 Best regards.”

-Examples of vacation professional voicemail greetings
+Vacation professional voicemail greetings

 “Hi, you’ve reached [your name] at [your company].
 Thank you for calling.
 I’m away on vacation until [date].
 Please leave your name and number and I’ll return your call when I come back to the office.
 Have a great day.”

-“Hi, you’ve called [your name] at [your company].
+“Hi, you’ve reached [your name] at [your company].
 I’m currently living it up in Europe on vacation so I won’t be answering calls until I get back.
 Be sure to leave a message with your information so I can get in touch.
 Gracias!”

 “Hello, you’ve reached [your name].
 I’m currently on vacation, and won’t be back until [date].
 Leave your contact information and I’ll get in touch as soon as I come back.
 Thank you for calling and have a great day.”